z390development/z390/doc/program_services.md

 The label or the register must point to a BLDL entry.
-In all the above cases as neither DDNAME nor DSNAME are specified, then the Z390 search path is used.
-This may be overidden by the CALL EZ390 parameter SYS390.
+In all the above cases as neither DDNAME nor DSNAME are specified, then the z390 search path is used.
+This may be overridden by the ez390 parameter SYS390.

 ##### EP/EPLOC/DE and DDNAME=name or EP/EPLOC/DE and DDNAME=(reg)